gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 ### Data

-Input and processed datasets are stored in the [Terra folder](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/tree/main/Terra).
+All primary input and processed datasets are hosted in the [Terra folder](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/tree/main/Terra).

-These include age‑specific CSV mortality files created by the scripts.
+The repository includes three distinct datafiles (for each Age-Group) used as input for the methodes:

+* **Real-World Data:** Age-specific mortality CSV files containing the raw, official Czech FOI data.
+* **Null Hypothesis (HR=1) Simulation:** A synthetic dataset with a constant Hazard Ratio of 1.0 and simulated real dose schedule , used to validate that the methodologies do not produce false-positive signals.
+* **Stress-Test (Bias Simulation):** The reclassified real dataset where **5% of the Unvaccinated (UVX)** cohort is intentionally shifted to the **Vaccinated (VX)** cohort to measure the impact (sensitivity) of potential misclassification bias.

 ---

 ### Result Plots & Logs